salvedojuliao/course-vue/notes.md

+## Doubts
+    - Class 97 -> Watch it over and over again
+    - Baby steps
+    - Emtis (I did not understeand it)
+    - Search Filter, this, arrow function
+    - A potential problem (Inject and Provide);

 # Section 1:
 * What is vue?
 - It is a JS framework that makes building interactive and reactive web frontends